The Premature Prediction:

 It’s true that over the course of the series we have gotten some exaggerated and wildly inaccurate statements from Remus Lupin, but we cannot count upon this being one of them.
 Or, certainly not intentionally.

 Still, once examined, it certainly appears to be back-to-front.
 It is demonstrably not positive feelings that Dementors feed upon but negative ones.
 Anyone who is confronted by a Dementor will find himself overwhelmed by his own worst memories, to the exclusion of all else.
 That is what the Dementor has to be after, or otherwise it would hardly keep digging deeper and deeper into your subconscious to drag more of such memories out of you.
-Nor that coming up with a happy one would drive them away.
-If Dementors actually did feed upon happy memories you would expect them to cause their victims to generate those.
+If Dementors actually did feed upon happy memories you would expect their proximity to cause their victims to generate those.
 It reads more as if the Dementors just throw the happy memories away.
 Like the bag that their crisps came in, and the Patronus is such a tough piece of plastic wrap that they cannot get it open.
 (I rather suspect that Dementors have no teeth.)